paulemms/MovementSync/README.md

 ## Installation

-You can install the current version of `MovementSync` from Github by entering the following commands into R:
+You can install the current version of `movementsync` from Github by entering the following commands into R:

 ``` r